paezha/University-AI-Panel/README.md

-Behind all the jargon, the neural networks that underpin GenAI are models designed to produce “statistically probable outputs” when prompted ({IBM} 2021).
-In more conventional terms, neural networks are regression models (Ripley 1994)–much more sophisticated and powerful than linear regression to be sure, but regression models nonetheless.
+Behind all the jargon, the neural networks that underpin GenAI are models designed to produce “statistically probable outputs” when prompted (IBM 2021).
+In more conventional terms, neural networks are regression models–much more sophisticated and powerful than linear regression to be sure, but regression models nonetheless (Ripley 1994).
 Here, it is important to note that the term regression refers to [regression to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean)–regressing